The Greatest History Never Told

 - There are a few involving western backpackers; The Beach springs to mind.

-- The Islamic Golden Age of the 9th to 13th centuries doesn't get much play outside of the Crusades.
+- The Islamic Golden Age of the 9th to 13th centuries doesn't get much play outside of the Crusades (at least it has a trope).
 Successive Persian empires are largely absent also.

 - Michael Chabon's Gentlemen of the Road is set in the Khazar Empire circa A.D.
 950.